ezpaarse-project/ezpaarse/doc/development/platforms.md

 The test principle is represented by the following diagram:
 ![Parsers' test](../_static/images/ezPAARSE-Test-des-Parseurs.png "Test des parseurs")

-For each row, the data from columns prefixed with ``in-`` are sent to the parser, and the result is compared with the data coming from columns prefixed with ``out-``.
+For each row, values from columns prefixed with ``in-`` are sent to the parser, and the result is compared with the values coming from columns prefixed with ``out-``.
 These must be strictly identical.

 More details about the identifiers returned by the parsers are available on [this page](../essential/ec-attributes.html).